1. Ladder Rules

 LPL requires team captains to set a 'Core 5' of their team before the end of registration via the function implemented on LPL team pages (failing to do will result in termination from the league).
 A minimum of three of the five core users are required to play the season which includes each and every game.
 Changes (excluding removal) to the core during the season will not be permitted.

-In order to retain a spot within a specific division you will need three of the give core users you have selected the season prior, failure to do so with result in a removal from the competition.
+In order to retain a spot within a specific division, you will need three of the give core users you have selected the season prior, failure to do so with result in removal from the competition.

 LPL DOTA 2 users have the right to remove their captain if the majority of the team agree.

 Players can request to have the captain removed at any time.
-Over sixty percent (60%) of the roster (roster must meet minimum player requirement to be eligible for mutiny) must submit this request in writing before any action will be taken by LPL (please refer to section 1).
+Over sixty per cent (60%) of the roster (roster must meet the minimum player requirement to be eligible for mutiny) must submit this request in writing before any action will be taken by LPL (please refer to section 1).
 All requests must be sent to a senior LPL DOTA 2 administrator and must contain the following information.
-For paid leagues the 60% includes listed core members only, for the open ladder all members will be able to submit a request.
+For paid leagues, the 60% includes listed core members only, for the open ladder all members will be able to submit a request.

-Name of Captain (to be removed) (with link):
+Name of Captain (to be removed) (with the link):

-Name of yourself and your alias (with link):
+Name of yourself and your alias (with the link):